julioneljunior/julioneljunior/README.md

 🔭 I’m currently working on Tunts (https://tunts.rocks/)

-🌱 I’m currently learning TDD, Clean Architecture and Docker
+🌱 I’m currently learning Flutter, Node, Clean Architecture and Docker

 🤔 I’m looking for help with Patterns and Kubernets